 - to report an emergency incident, contact the emergency services immediately on telephone: 999

 - do not report emergencies directly to the council

-Find out more about what to do if there is an emergency via North Yorkshire Local Resilience Forum (NYLRF) or download our 'R U prepared?' booklet to find out more about the measures you can take, so you know what to do in an emergency, to help keep you and your family safe.
+Find out more about what to do in an emergency via the North Yorkshire Local Resilience Forum (NYLRF) or download our 'R U prepared?' booklet for information about how to keep you and your family safe.